George Duncan (lecturer): Investigations and trial

 After James and other witnesses declined to identify the attackers and reportedly feared for their lives, the Premier of South Australia, Don Dunstan, offered government protection to witnesses who came forward.
 Within days of the murder, it was suspected that the group of men who killed Duncan were three senior vice squad police officers.
 Witnesses claimed that the detectives were also accompanied by a tall civilian, who was never identified.

 Public debate was so great that Dunstan permitted Police Commissioner Harold Salisbury to call in detectives from New Scotland Yard to investigate the murder.
 Their report, written by Detective Chief Superintendent Bob McGowan, which was not made public until tabled in the South Australia parliament in 2002, indicated that vice squad officers Francis John Cawley, Michael Kenneth Clayton, and Brian Edwin Hudson had taken part in the three assaults.
 The inquiry, described as "a frolic", had failed to find sufficient evidence to prosecute any of the officers due to a lack of witness testimony.
 Further, the detectives were called upon to give evidence at the coronial inquiry but had refused to answer any of the questions put to them and were subsequently suspended from duty and eventually resigned.
 The coroner returned an open finding on 5 July 1972, which led to the crown solicitor announcing on 24 October 1972 that he had decided against proceeding with any prosecution.

 On 30 July 1985, former vice squad officer Mick O'Shea, who had resigned in 1981, told The Advertiser that the group involved in Duncan's death were vice squad officers and that there was a cover-up to protect them.
-On 5 February 1986, Cawley, Clayton and Hudson, were charged with the manslaughter of Duncan.
+On 5 February 1986, Cawley, Clayton and Hudson were charged with the manslaughter of Duncan.
 Cawley and Clayton eventually went to trial in 1988, with both being acquitted of the charges on 30 September after refusing to testify.

 During the trial, O'Shea made specific allegations that it was a common practice for vice squad officers to throw homosexual men into the river, that certain members assaulted homosexual men, and that on one occasion they had chased an individual while firing shots.
 A further allegation was later raised that there had been an attempt to influence a juror to find the two officers charged not guilty.
 A police task force was set up, reporting to the SA parliament in 1990 that there was insufficient evidence to charge any person with the murder.
 Repeated calls for a royal commission have been ignored.

-On the 40th anniversary of the bill being passed, in August 2015, SAPOL Police Commissioner Grant Stevens talked publicly about the murder, saying that the case remained open and that A$200,000 reward was on offer for information leading to a conviction.
-He also said that SAPOL was now an inclusive police force and had an excellent relationship with the LGBTQI community.
+On the 40th anniversary of the Criminal Law (Sexual Offences) Act 1975 being passed, in August 2015, SAPOL Police Commissioner Grant Stevens talked publicly about the murder, saying that the case remained open and that A$200,000 reward was on offer for information leading to a conviction.
+He also said that SAPOL was now an inclusive police force and had "an excellent relationship with the gay community."